dotnet/docs-mobile/README.md

 # .NET iOS and Android docs

-This repository contains the conceptual documentation for .NET iOS and .NET Android.
+This repository contains the conceptual documentation for .NET for iOS and .NET for Android.

 ## Code of Conduct